-Schiphol is building a new pier: Pier A. Not only will this be our newest pier, it will also be the most sustainable!
-We have done thorough research into where we can save energy, and where we can use recycled or sustainable materials.
-Pier A has eight gates, covers an area of 55,000 square metres and is expected to be operational by the end of 2019.
+Schiphol is building a new pier: Pier A. Not only will this be our newest pier, it will also be the most sustainable.
+We have thought carefully about how to save energy and how we can use recycled or sustainable material.
+Pier A has eight gates and covers an area of 55,000 square metres.

 The new mortuary is Schiphol’s first cradle-to-cradle building.
 Once this building has come to the end of its life cycle, the materials it was made of can easily be used somewhere else.
 The building also meets the BREEAM Excellent criteria.
 It has its own solar panels, rain water treatment system and air treatment system.